 Stipend & Benefits

 Benefits include paid time away to be used for vacation and holidays, in addition to available time off for sick leave, as well as medical, dental and life insurance benefits for residents and dependents.
-Paid educational leave and a travel allowance are available to support attendance at state, regional and national meetings.
-The current stipend is $63,148 annually.
+Paid educational leave and a travel allowance may be available to support attendance at some state and/or national meetings.
+The current stipend is $72,734 annually.
 Additional benefits include paid membership to ASHP, reduced cost public transportation pass, retirement savings options, and a resident specific wellness and resiliency program.